-Prithviraj-Biju Menon Duo's Ayyappanum Koshiyum: The First Look Poster Is Out!
+Prithviraj Sukumaran-Biju Menon Duo's Ayyappanum Koshiyum: The First Look Poster Is Out!

 A post shared by Prithviraj Sukumaran (@therealprithvi) on

-According to the sources, Ayyappanum Koshiyum revolves around the legal battle between Police SI Ayyappan and Koshi, the ex-military man who retired from the army after a 16 years long service.
-The movie is written and directed by Sachy, who has earlier teamed up with Prithviraj and Biju Menon for the superhit love story Anarkali.
+According to the sources, Ayyappanum Koshiyum revolves around the legal battle between Police SI Ayyappan and Koshi, a Kattappana-based ex-military man who retired from the army after a 16 years long service.
+The movie is written and directed by Sachy, who has earlier teamed up with Prithviraj Sukumaran and Biju Menon for the superhit love story Anarkali.
+He is also the writer of Prithviraj's latest release Driving License.

-Ranjith, the renowned writer-director appears as Kurian, the father of Koshi in the movie.
-The senior filmmaker has earlier played Prithviraj's father in the 2019-released Anjali Menon movie Koode.
-It was Ranjith who launched the Lucifer director in Malayalam cinema with his love story Nandanam in 2002.
+Ranjith, the renowned writer-director essays the role of Kurian, the father of Koshi in the movie.
+The senior filmmaker has earlier appeared as Prithviraj's father in the 2019-released Anjali Menon movie Koode.
+It was Ranjith who launched the Lucifer director in the film industry with his love story Nandanam in 2002.

 Anna Reshma Rajan, the Angamaly Diaries fame actress appears as the female lead in Ayyappanum Koshiyum.
 The movie will feature Siddique, Anu Mohan, director Johny Antony, Shaju Sreedhar, Anil Nedumangadu, Tharikida Sabu, Gowri Nanda, etc., in the supporting roles.